 - Candidates must have held the Apprentice and Advanced Beekeeper ranks for one year each and have been a practicing beekeeper for at least three years.
-Additionally, the candidate must be a Texas registered beekeeper or a registered beekeeper in their home state.
-Click here to register as a Texas beekeeper.
+Additionally, the candidate must have a current Beekeeper Registration on-file with the Texas Apiary Inspection Service OR be a registered beekeeper in their home state.

 - Candidates must demonstrate and document 10 additional public service credits beyond those required for obtaining the Advanced Beekeeper level (Appendix A).
 “Extra” public service credits obtained during the Advanced Beekeeper level cannot be used to satisfy public service credit requirements in the Master Beekeeper level.

 - Candidates must choose and declare a major (see Appendix B) and demonstrate/document expertise in three (3) of 10 credits within the declared major.
 To do this, pick a major you are most comfortable undertaking.
 To become a Master Beekeeper, you will need to document completion of three credits within your major.
 “Double majors” are not allowed.

 - Candidates must demonstrate/document expertise in five (5) “core” credits outside your major (see Appendix B).
 For example, if you major in “Diagnosis and treatment of honey bee pests, parasites, and pathogens”, then you can acquire the extra core credits in other majors like “Honey Judging”, “Pollination ecology and bee botany”, etc. Additionally, we list in Appendix B additional credits that can be counted as core credits, though they are not tied to any one major.
 Extra credits achieved during the course of your training can carry over to the next level.
 For example, completing 6 core credits for your Advanced certificate allows one credit to be applied towards your Master certificate since only five are required.
 This new requirement replaces the former “practical documentation” requirement.